Oracular Programming: A Modular Foundation for Building LLM-Enabled Software: Strategy Language

-We define the \code{Effect} type class in Figure~\ref{fig:eff-space-def}.
-Methods of \code{Effect} are only relevant to the \emph{demonstration language} (Section~\ref{sec:demonstration-language}), with the exception of \code{mapEmbedded}, which is useful for defining \emph{tree transformers} (tree transformers need to \emph{generically} update all embedded trees in nodes containing them---e.g., \code{Join}).
+All effect types (derived using the rules defined in Figure~\ref{fig:node-type-derivation}) must implement the \code{Effect} type class defined in Figure~\ref{fig:eff-space-def}.
+Methods of \code{Effect} are only relevant to the demonstration language (Section~\ref{sec:demonstration-language}), with the exception of \code{mapEmbedded}, which is useful for defining {tree transformers}, since tree transformers must \emph{generically} update all embedded trees in nodes that contain them (e.g., \code{Join}).
 The \code{spaces} and \code{mapEmbedded} methods can be automatically generated from the effect declaration.
-All other methods have default implementations, so the only method that needs to be manually defined in every case is \code{navigate}.
+All other methods have default implementations, so the only method that must be defined manually in every case is \code{navigate} (Appendix~\ref{ap:navigate-details}).